gysi/drl-leaderboard-app/README.md

       * [x] ~~Adds a "?" icon to the points column header which links to the FAQ Section~~
       * [ ] General statistics on the top of the page/table-header
       * [x] ~~Make the "beaten by" column also sortable.~~
-    * [ ] SLOTMACHINE!!! #**HIGH PRIO**
+    * [x] ~~SLOTMACHINE!!!~~
-      * Maybe take 10 lastest improved tracks, 10 highest position, 10 of most by beaten entries etc. and then take a random one.
-Display it like a slotmachine.
+      * ~~Maybe take 10 lastest improved tracks, 10 highest position, 10 of most by beaten entries etc. and then take a random one.
+Display it like a slotmachine.~~
-      * Could be a new entry within the navbar which then renders an overlay with a playersearch bar and a slotmachine
+      * ~~Could be a new entry within the navbar which then renders an overlay with a playersearch bar and a slotmachine~~
     * [ ] FAQ
       * [x] ~~Point system explanation~~
       * [x] ~~Invalid runs explanation~~